scott-eaton.com

 Copyright © Pixar Animation Studios

-This example, also from the Courseware, is a visualization of ray depth.
+This example is a visualization of ray depth.
 Each ray is traced into the scene and is reflected/refracted a number of times before it terminates on the bouncing sphere.
 The “camera” ray is always at trace depth 0, this is when the sphere is in plain view to the camera.
 As it falls behind the transparent screen the trace depth increases by one.
 Reflections off the floor and through the screen increase the depth a step further.
-The technical details of the implementation are in the Courseware.